gsampaio-rh/ai-simulacra-agents/README.md

 - **🎭 M7: Multi-Agent Interactions**: Agent-to-agent communication and social dynamics
 - **⚡ M8: Advanced Features**: Optimized retrieval and complex emergent behavior

-**What We've Achieved**: From simple rule-based agents to sophisticated AI entities with genuine cognitive behavior, episodic memory, and self-reflection capabilities.
+**What We've Achieved**: From simple rule-based agents to sophisticated AI entities with genuine cognitive behavior, episodic memory, self-reflection capabilities, and autonomous planning.
+Our agents now think, remember, reflect, and plan their days!

 See [IMPLEMENTATION_PLAN.md](IMPLEMENTATION_PLAN.md) for detailed milestones and technical progress.